-Trinity College will identify appropriate options to determine whether accommodations or interim measures, when requested, are reasonably available in a particular case.
-It is not necessary for someone affected by sexual misconduct to file a complaint, participate in an adjudication process, or file a criminal complaint in order to request accommodations or interim measures from the College.
-The College will maintain the confidentiality of any accommodations or interim measures provided, to the extent that maintaining such confidentiality would not impair the ability of the College to provide the accommodations or interim measures.
-All accommodations and interim measures will be conveyed to and/or coordinated with the Title IX Coordinator.
+Trinity College will identify appropriate options to determine whether accommodations or supportive measures, when requested, are reasonably available in a particular case.
+It is not necessary for someone affected by sexual harassment to file a complaint, participate in an adjudication process, or file a criminal complaint in order to request accommodations or supportive measures from the College.
+The College will maintain the confidentiality of any accommodations or supportive measures provided, to the extent that maintaining such confidentiality would not impair the ability of the College to provide the accommodations or supportive measures.
+All accommodations and supportive measures will be conveyed to and/or coordinated with the Title IX Coordinator.
+Both Complainants and Respondents in sexual harassment cases are eligible to receive supportive measures and accommodations, and the College will protect the identity of both parties, to the extent feasible under this policy.

-Accommodations and/or interim measures may include, but are not limited to, the following:
+Accommodations and/or supportive measures may include, but are not limited to, the following:

-- No-contact orders issued by the College are measures that restrict encounters and communications between the parties. - Academic accommodations are measures that include deadline extensions, incompletes, course changes or late drops, or other arrangements as appropriate. - Residential accommodations are measures that include arranging for new housing or providing temporary housing options, as appropriate. - Transportation or working arrangements may be changed or other employment accommodations made, as appropriate. - Access to support services will be provided with assistance by the College, including advocacy, academic support, counseling, disability, health or mental health services, visa and immigration assistance, student financial aid services, and legal assistance both on and off campus, as applicable. - Assistance with reporting a crime to local law enforcement may be requested at any time by an individual involved in an alleged incident of sexual misconduct.
+- 1. No-contact orders issued by the College are measures that restrict encounters and communications between the parties. - 2.
+Academic accommodations are measures that include deadline extensions, incompletes, course changes or late drops, or other arrangements as appropriate. - 3.
+Residential accommodations are measures that include arranging for new housing or providing temporary housing options, as appropriate. - 4.
+Transportation or working arrangements may be changed or other employment accommodations made, as appropriate. - 5.
+Access to support services will be provided with assistance by the College, including advocacy, academic support, counseling, disability, health or mental health services, visa and immigration assistance, student financial aid services, and legal assistance both on and off campus, as applicable. - 6.
+Assistance with reporting a crime to local law enforcement may be requested at any time by an individual involved in an alleged incident of sexual harassment.
 Such individuals may request orders of protection, restraining orders, or relief from abuse orders from courts of appropriate jurisdiction.
 The College will provide reasonable assistance upon request.
 The College will also work to respect and implement the requirements of such orders on premises that it owns or controls, as necessary and appropriate.